lycosystem/lydata/2021-clb-oropharynx/README.md

 ## Data Description

 The data is provided as a CSV-table containing one row for each of the 263 patients.
 The table has a header with three levels that describe the columns.
 Below we explain each column in the form of a list with three levels.
-So, for example, list entry 1.i.g refers to a column with the three-level header `patient | # | hpv_status` and underneath it tha patients' HPV status is listed.
+So, for example, list entry 1.i.g refers to a column with the three-level header `patient | core | hpv_status` and underneath it the patients' HPV status is listed.

 <a id="documentation-of-columns"></a>

 ## Documentation of Columns

-1. **`patient:`** General information about the patient’s condition can be found under this top-level header.
+1. **`patient:`** General information about the patient's condition can be found under this top-level header.
-    1. **`#:`** The second level under patient has no meaning and exists solely as a filler.
+    1. **`core:`** The second level under patient has no meaning and exists solely as a filler.
         1. **`id:`** Enumeration of the patients.
         2. **`institution:`** The clinic where the data was extracted.
         3. **`sex:`** The biological sex of the patient.